caspian311/docker-compose-example/README.md

 So since this is a place for learning, I thought I'd start a list of things I'd like to explore in the future...

-* Enabling a better local development model (restarting all the containers everytime there's a change is not ideal)
+ - [x] Enabling a better local development model (restarting all the containers everytime there's a change is not ideal)
-* Using `terraform` to push this out to AWS
+ - [ ] Do the migration/seeding of the database automatically
+ - [ ] Unit tests
+ - [ ] E2E testing with running containers
-* Throw in a more interesting JS example (React or Angular or something)
+ - [ ] Throw in a more interesting JS example (React or Angular or something)
-* Do the migration/seeding of the database automatically
+ - [ ] Using `terraform` to push this out to AWS